tumagonx/nwjs_docs_old/How-node.js-is-integrated-with-chromium.md

 ## Insert node's symbols into webkit

 This is the most important and trickiest part of `node-webkit`, first we initialize a context for `node`, and make `node` setup all its stuff under it, see `content/renderer/renderer_main.cc`, then when WebKit has installed DOM into its context, we move everything from `node` to `WebKit`, see `third_party/WebKit/Source/WebCore/bindings/v8/V8DOMWindowShell.cpp` in line 346.

-A potential problem is that all node's callbacks will be executed under node's context, since the message loop runs under node's context.
-But all codes from `<script>` tag will run under WebKit's context, this could cause some problems since same codes under different contexts.